thechelsuk/uk.thechels/_pages/cv.md

 - Led team on new delivery software used by all scrum teams / projects.
 Under build control and release.
 XML configuration.
 Software reads, creates, checks, uploads data in file/oracle to customers, running on a schedule.
 - Volunteered for special team to redesign unistats project - from legacy oracle SQL scripts to xml/c# project with unit tests
 - Selected for project team to oversee redesign of corporate website (outsourced).
 User workshops and requirements gathering.
 Subject matter expert.
-- Redesigned lookup service micro site
+- Redesigned lookup service microsite.

 ##### WEB DEVELOPER (May 2011 – July 2015)